ashki23/Python-notes/python-env.md

 ## Miniconda

+To create virtual environments, [Conda](https://conda.io/en/latest/) could be the best environment management system.
+Miniconda is an open source package and environment management system that includes Conda.
-To use a more sophisticated method, we might consider [Conda](https://conda.io/en/latest/) as an environment management system.
-To start using Conda, follow [Conda website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) instruction to install Miniconda (or Anaconda) on your operating system.
+Conda quickly installs, runs and updates packages and their dependencies.
+To start using Conda, follow [Conda website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) instruction to install Miniconda (or Anaconda if you want to have most of the scientific packages) on your operating system.

-When Miniconda is installed use `conda init <shell-name>` to initiate Conda and run `conda config --set auto_activate_base false` to stop auto base activation.
-For Conda autocompletion copy [conda-bash-completion](https://github.com/tartansandal/conda-bash-completion/blob/master/conda) in `/usr/share/bash-completion/completions/conda`.
+When Miniconda is installed, use `conda init <shell-name>` to initiate Conda and run `conda config --set auto_activate_base false` to stop auto base activation.
+For Conda autocompletion copy [conda-bash-completion](https://github.com/tartansandal/conda-bash-completion/blob/master/conda) in `/usr/share/bash-completion/completions/conda` on a Linux or corresponding directory on a MacOS or Windows OS.

 ### Usage